Forever 21: 2020–present: SPARC ownership

 In May 2021, Brookfield Property Partners sold its stake in Forever 21 for $63 million.
 After YM Inc. became the Canadian licensee for Forever 21 in June 2021, Hudson's Bay announced a partnership with Forever 21 in Canada.
 In August 2021, Forever 21 authorized Lasonic Limited Xusheng Co.
 Ltd. to manage its operations in China.
 Women's Wear Daily reported that Forever 21 had also "reentered major e-commerce platforms like Vip.com and Pinduoduo."
 It had 540 locations by December 2021 and, that month, partnered on product lines with JCPenney, which is also owned by Authentic Brands Group.
 In December 2021, Forever 21 announced that it had hired Virtual Brand Group to create a metaverse game for the company that allowed players to operate custom fashion stores.
 Winnie Park was appointed Forever 21's chief executive officer in January 2022.
 ABG sued Bolt Financial in New York for failure to "deliver promised technology", stating that Forever 21 had lost $150 million in online sales due to a botched rollout of a new e-commerce platform in 2021.
 ABG described Bolt's software integration with Forever 21's mobile app as "disastrous," with multiple technical issues interfering in purchases.
 Bolt argued the claims were meritless.
 In early 2022, Forever 21 collaborated with Hervé Léger, Sports Illustrated, and Barbie.
 That summer, the company opened a new flagship store in India licensed by Aditya Birla Fashion and Retail.
 In June 2022, Poetic Brands was granted licensee rights to manufacture, market, and distribute the brand in the United Kingdom and Europe.

+In August 2023, Shein and SPARC Group entered into a joint venture where each company acquired a minority stake of the other; Shein acquired about a third of SPARC Group.

+In February 2025, it was reported that Forever 21 was working with restructuring firm BRG to evaluate a range of possible options for the company including selling off profitable leases in order to stave off a second bankruptcy filing.
+Later that month, it was reported that Forever 21 would be closing 215 underperforming locations, with most stores to close by April.
+The company stated that these locations had not been making money for years.